prabhu1122/Ultraprabhu_Library/README.md

 # Ultraprabhu_Library
 ## Table of contents
 * [General info](#general-info)
 * [Technology info](#technology)
 ## General Info
-This repo contains the library for ultrasonic sensor to get the distance in diff measuring format.
+This repo contains the library for ultrasonic sensor to get the distance in different measuring format.
 ## Technology
 * `Arduino IDE`
 * `C++`